TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 A/B testing can also be implemented via a CDN, where the CDN randomly assigns users to either the control or the test implementation, routes them directly to a different path, and uses cookies in the browser to capture analytics.

 Since you have entirely separate branches of code for your existing version and your test version(s), it is easier to fully switch the entire user base to the successful version after the experiment is complete.
-This approach is ideal for static sites that are already stored on a CDN, as many CDNs are already offering this service.
-In addition, since users are sent directly to one side or the other, you don’t have the potential “flash” of the original site for users in the test group.
+This approach is ideal for static sites that are already hosted on a CDN, as many CDNs already offer this service.
+In addition, since users are sent directly to one site or the other, you don’t have the potential “flash” of the original site for users in the test group.

-However, since the CDN does not store user data, there is no way to curate test subjects.
-Assignment is random, which also means that traffic must be split evenly between the two sites in order to avoid cache misses that would occur if one version of the site is underutilized.
+However, since the CDN does not store user data, there is no way to use this data to curate the user experience.
+Assignment is random, which also means that traffic must be split evenly between the two sites in order to avoid cache misses that could occur if one version of the site is underutilized.

 ### API / Microservice Implementation